DedicatedDev/ibc-sdk/docs/ibctl/3-config.md

       # Needs to be an amount of the staking denomination of the chain
       Staked: '100000000stake'

-# This section contains configuration relevant to the runtime.

-Run:
-  # This is the workspace directory where the runtime data will be stored.
-It's also the 'dirname' of this configuration file.
-  # A '*' within the path will be expanded to a random timestamped suffix in the form of '<timestamp>-<random suffix>'.
-  # This is useful for repeated runs, for example when executed from automated tests.
-  # Example: '/tmp/run-*' will be expanded to something like '/tmp/run-20230304090145-7018ba624d/'
-  WorkingDir: $HOME/.ibc-sdk/run

-  # Determines what happens to the runtime files when the workspace is stopped.
-  # Can be one of: all, debug or log.
-It defaults to all.
-  CleanupMode: debug

-  # Section to configure how the logger behaves.
-  Logger:
-    # The log level.
-Can be one of: debug, info, warn or error.
-It defaults to info
-    Level: info

-    # Whether the ouput is colorized or not.
-    Colorize: true

-    # Where the logs are going to.
-    Transports:
-      - 'log' # will use default level
-      - FileName: critical.log
-        Level: warn
-        # add console logger for debugging
-      - FileName: '-'
-        Level: info
 ```

 The initial release of the IBC SDK is focused on supporting ETH2 and CosmWasm enabled Cosmos chains, so let's take a closer look at an example of the chain set section of the config for each type of chain.